neulab/ExplainaBoard/README.md

 ## What is ExplainaBoard?

-When developing a natural language processing (or AI) system, often one of the hardest things is to understand where your system is working and where it is failing, and deciding what to do next.
+When developing a natural language processing (NLP or AI) system, often one of the hardest things is to understand where your system is working and where it is failing, and deciding what to do next.
 ExplainaBoard is a tool that *inspects your system outputs*, *identifies what is working and what is not working*, and helps *inspire you with ideas of where to go next*.

 It offers a number of different ways with which you can evaluate and understand your data: